Marmalaade/MiniGames/README.md

-# DiceRoller
+# MiniGames
-Simple dice throwing game
+Simple mini games for have fun